Jeroboam-francis/teach2give-javascript/0x00-Basics/2-variables.md

 // the output is going to be 200

 ```

-4. Variables names should not be reserved words
+4.Variables names should not be reserved words

 ```javascript
 //wrong use of reserved words